tashevsky/xmos-mt/README.md

 # XMOS-like Multithreaded RISC-V Processor

 ## Introduction
 > Task: You have some design of a multithreaded RISC-V processor that you need to refactor.
-Additionaly you should implement some logic and synthesize this design.
+Additionaly you should implement some logic and synthesize this design for FPGA.
+The only thing you know that is can be simulated, so you must make sure that your module will sythesize correctly to desired megafuctions.

 ## Prerequisites
 - Quartus® Prime Software Suite (Starter Edition will be sufficient);